Athens, Ontario

-Athens (2016 Population 3,013) is a township in the United Counties of Leeds and Grenville in Eastern Ontario, Canada.
+Athens is a township in the United Counties of Leeds and Grenville in Eastern Ontario, Canada.
 It is located approximately 25 km north of the St. Lawrence River, near Brockville, west of Addison, and about 90 km south west of Ottawa.
-Formerly, it was a part of Yonge township before becoming Rear of Yonge and Escott with Athens as its own census division and finally, Athens township.
-The township consists of the town of Athens and a few other small communities.
+Formerly, it was a part of Yonge township before becoming Rear of Yonge and Escott with Athens as its own municipality.
+On January 1, 2001, the Township of Rear of Yonge and Escott amalgamated with the Village of Athens to form the new Township of Athens.